 Method 1 – Pay off the most expensive debt first

 Typically, a cost-effective option is to pay the debt with the highest profit rate first, as it’s charging you the most to obtain finance.
 List out your debts in order of profit rate, going from highest to lowest.
-Prioritize paying the debt the top, working your way down the list over time.
+Prioritise paying the debt the top, working your way down the list over time.

 Method 2 – Pay off the smallest debt first

 While it may not be the most cost-effective method, some people prefer to pay off their smallest debts first so they can reduce the number of debts they have to think about.
 If you feel this may suit you, list out all your debts with the smallest one at the top and the largest one at the bottom.
-Prioritize paying the debt at the top, working your way down the list over time.
+Prioritise paying the debt at the top, working your way down the list over time.